 The penalty for violating movement restrictions can reach up to 300 euros.

-Protocol for Arrivals in and Departures from Greece
+Protocol for Arrivals in and Departures from Greece during coronavirus time

 Beginning July 1, 2020, the Greek government has determined how the country will welcome travelers, carry out the necessary diagnostic screening and keep everyone safe throughout the season.